luisvalesilva/chr_size_bias_in_ssDNA_chip-chip/README.md

 changes in chromosome size bias effects in meiotic recombination.
 This way, it is worth screening the entire library for such effects.

+#### Strategy:
-Strategy: In order to screen the library, we will use a simple statistical test to compare meiotic recombination levels between small and large chromosomes and then compare the output between different samples.
+Use a simple statistical test to compare meiotic recombination levels between small and large chromosomes and then compare the output between different samples.
 The approach is the following:
 - Convert Log2Ratio signal back to ratio
 - Calculate average ChIP-chip signal for each chromosome
 - Consider individual chrs as observations in two groups:
 	- small chrs (chr I, III, and VI)
 	- large chrs (remaining 13 chrs)
 - Use a statistical test to compare the two groups

 #### For command line usage run:
 ```